FAQ

 More Questions

-Will Belong encourage my youth to come back to or stay active in the church?
+Will Belong encourage my youth to come back to or remain in the church*?

-No. The organizers of Belong include LGBTQ Latter-day Saints, Former Latter-day Saints, Parents of LGBTQ youth and more.
-We understand that policies, practices, and doctrines of the church can be difficult, especially for LGBTQ people.
+No. The organizers of Belong include religious and non-religious LGBTQIA+ people, Parents of LGBTQIA+ youth and more.
+We understand that policies, practices, and doctrines of some churches can be difficult, especially for LGBTQIA+ people.
 We also believe that pressuring youth to continue to be part of an organization that they do not want to be part of will increase animosity and cause them to have a stronger negative reaction if they have already separated or choose later to step away from the church.
-Our role is not to encourage participation in the church, we leave that work to local wards and stakes and the church’s For the Strength of Youth program.
+Our role is not to encourage participation in the church, we leave that work to local church organizations.
 Instead we want to create a space where youth can explore their spirituality and see how it can connect with their gender identity and orientation, regardless of where their religious path ends up.

-Will Belong push my youth away from the Church and Gospel of Jesus Christ?
+Will Belong push my youth away from the church or religion?

 No. One key aspect of good mental health is community and belonging.
 To actively separate a child from their faith would be detrimental to their social and mental health and be a form of spiritual abuse.
-Respecting individual autonomy and agency means respecting the 11th article of faith: “let them worship how, where, or what they may.”
-The Belong Program is designed so that active Latter-day Saint youth come away with tools to help them healthily continue engaging in the church and feel affirmed in their choices to be part of the church and youth who have chosen not to be a part of the church can see how their spirituality doesn’t need to conflict with their gender identity and orientation.
+Respecting individual autonomy and agency means allowing each person’s choice to worship in a way that feels right to them.
+The Belong Program is designed so that youth who are active in their faith communities can come away with tools to help them healthily continue engaging in the church and feel affirmed in their choices to be part of the church and youth who have chosen not to be a part of the church can see how their spirituality doesn’t need to conflict with their gender identity and orientation.

 Then what’s the point of Belong?